joshua-decoder/joshua/doc/sparse_features.md

         - how to compute their final cost
      - The new feature interface needs to do all these things, but I think we should rename some of the functions.
 This will start by distinguishing at the design stage between stateful and stateless feature functions.
-Stateless ones can always be precomputed, whereas stateful ones cannot be computed until they are created.
-We could distinguish between different types of state, but for the moment I think we'll just say that if a feature needs access to *any* kind of state (e.g., span of the input it's being applied over), it is stateful.
-This leads to the following set of functions.
+Stateful features are ones that contribute to the state of the object (such as a target-side (n>1)-gram language model).
+Stateless features are sometimes precomputable.

   3. When instantiating grammar rules, we can look up the weights of each key found listed with the rule directly, and use it to produce the cached score for the rule application.
 There is no need to instantiate objects here.